syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/code-snippet.md

     ![Syncfusion Configuration](images/Configuration-Snippet.png)

-5. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion license key to your application since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+5. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion license key to your application since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion license key to your application.
-Refer to this [UG](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) topic for understanding the licensing details in Essential Studio for Blazor.
+Refer to this [UG](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) topic for understanding the licensing details in Essential Studio® for Blazor.